OmarAouini/go_api_starter/README.md

  ## A base skeleton for go api<br><br>
  This project is intended to be used a base starting point to create rest api, the scripts included will result in a docker image/container exposing the 8080 port.
+ <br><br>
+ Some useful functions and libraries are included (log, env vars, etc...), i decided to not include any web framework/library, the choise is yours.

 ### Build